dphummel/dphummel.github.io/_posts/2024-09-06-CognitiveBias.md

 - The storm was unusually severe and even healthy trees struggle.
 - The brach's position made it more vulnerable to falling.

-These narratives helped me consider different factors and prompted me to take a closer looka t the tree's health, rather than just blaming the storm.
+These narratives helped me consider different factors and prompted me to take a closer look at the tree's health, rather than just blaming the storm.

 ### Conclusion

-Using Generative AI, like the Rashomon AI prompt, can quickly present diverse perspectives, helping us combat cognitive biases and make better decisions based on facts.
+Using Generative AI and the Rashomon AI prompt can quickly present diverse perspectives, helping us combat cognitive biases and make better decisions based on facts.

 I am excited to hear your experiences with the Rashomon AI prompt!